M.S. Documentary Specialization

 During the fall semester, students take the core Reporting class, then test into Video 1 (for the inexperienced) or Video 2 (for those with demonstrated experience in shooting and editing).
 Beginning videographers are expected to develop their skills.
 Concurrently, during the first semester, students learn about the documentary canon and workshop story ideas for their own films.
 Projects are approved for production by the time the spring semester begins.

 During the spring semester, students get hands‐on production experience and learn to craft compelling stories.
 By the end of the semester they pitch a work‐in‐progress trailer to a group of commissioning editors from major outlets.
 In the past, these editors have included representatives from the Sundance Documentary Fund, HBO and CNN.

-Students complete their Master's Project documentary during the summer semester and they are due on August 14.
-They graduate in December at a special graduation event.
-The following day, their films are showcased at the annual Columbia Journalism School DocFest.
+Students complete their Master's Project documentary during the summer semester.
+Their films are showcased at the annual Columbia Journalism School DocFest.

 In addition to the required classes, Documentary students choose from the many spring classes that are open to all students.